ZRay07/whisper-assistant/README.md

 Save the file directory.
 Open command prompt by typing 'cmd' in Windows search bar

-You're going to want to create a virtual environment This stores all of the required packages inside of a folder and keeps them seperate from the global Python installation
+You're going to want to create a virtual environment.
+This stores all of the required packages inside of a folder and keeps them seperate from the global Python installation.
 You can create an environment with
 > python -m venv C:\path\to\project\dir\.venv